 Health Alert: Outbreak of Hepatitis A Associated with Long Beach Restaurant - 2.7.2020

 HEPATITIS A FAQs

 Hepatitis A is a liver disease caused by the hepatitis A virus.
 It can last a few weeks to several months, but it goes away on its own in almost all cases.
 Hepatitis A does not lead to long-term liver problems.

 Hepatitis A does not always cause symptoms.
 If symptoms occur, they can develop 15-50 days after being infected.
 The most common symptoms of hepatitis A are:

 - Jaundice (Yellowing of the skin)

 Hepatitis A is typically spread through the fecal-oral route.
 This is when an uninfected person ingests food or water that has been contaminated with even a small amount of feces.
 This can occur when:

-- Touching food or objects contaminated with hepatitis A
+- Touching objects contaminated with hepatitis A

 Hepatitis A goes away on its own in most cases.
 You can help yourself get better faster by drinking lots of water, eating a healthy mix of foods, and avoiding alcohol.
 While you have hepatitis A, cut back on daily activities until all your energy returns.
 Those who have had hepatitis A before can never get sick from it again.

 HOW CAN I PROTECT MYSELF FROM HEPATITIS A?